 Project Overview

-• Role - Strategy, User Research, UX Design
+• Role - Experience Strategy & Governance, User Research Leadership, Hands-on UX Design Direction

 Approach

-• User Interviews - to understand workflows, pain points, and expectations.
+• User Interviews - to uncover real-world workflows, decision-making patterns, and areas of user uncertainty or risk

-• Stakeholder Interviews - to capture business goals and constraints.
+• Stakeholder Interviews - to align experience direction with business priorities, technical realities, and delivery constraints

-• Outcome – to improve usability, workflow efficiency, and user satisfaction.
+• Outcome – to define a clear, scalable experience direction that improved usability, workflow clarity, and user confidence

 Research & Discovery